Animal Stories - Celestial Eye Goldfish

 Celestial Eye Goldfish

-With eyes that are permanently looking skyward, the Celestial Eye Goldfish is known by the Chinese as the Stargazer!
+The Celestial Eye Goldfish has eyes that are permanently looking skyward, so the Chinese named it the Stargazer!

 Add Your Animal Story

 Soroush J Jozani

 Hi guys, I have been breeding goldfish for about two years and I have to say that it`s fairly easy.
 I just wanted to say a few things that may not be available in most goldfish websites: When choosing your fish, the ones with slender, cone shaped heads-compared to the others of the same kind- are always males. the females have rounder heads with their eyes more far apart (females are more beautiful, body-wise).
 On the other hand, males have more vibrant colors than females (for example: a white male is more pinkish and shinier than the female, an orange male will be much closer to a scarlet red in color).
 When your females get slow, swim close to the surface, and their colors pale, it`s because they`re gravid (full of eggs); Give them the right conditions and plenty of males and they will breed easily.
 When they say 'goldfish breed once a year', it`s a myth!
 If your female goldfish is healthy and large, she will breed several times, with 3 weeks resting periods in between. after breeding, her colors turn back to normal and she will swim normally.

 Click For Replies (4)